About This Property

 Applicants can apply for up to two properties from the Low-Income Public Housing program.
 Applicants age 62 or older are not limited to these properties and may apply for other housing programs.

 The opportunity to apply for a chance to receive a voucher is ongoing.
 Applicants will be randomly selected from the voucher list whenever vouchers are available.
-Preference is given to households with incomes at 30% or less of AMI, those who are homeless, or have been homeless in the prior 12 months.
-Applicants must check in once every month using Save My Spot to remain on the list.
+Applicants with a total household income of 30 percent or less of Area Median Income (AMI) and those who are homeless will receive preference.
+Applicants with income above 50% AMI are not eligible.

 Waitlist data provided by section8waitlist.org